-A knot of warriors soon entered the place again, and re-issuing, they bore the senseless remains into the adjacent woods.
-After this solemn termination of the scene, Duncan wandered among the lodges, unquestioned and unnoticed, endeavouring to find some trace of her, in whose behalf he incurred the risk he ran.
-In the present temper of the tribe, it would have been easy to have fled and rejoined his companions, had such a wish crossed his mind.
-But in addition to the never-ceasing anxiety on account of Alice, a fresher though feebler, interest in the fate of Uncas, assisted to chain him to the spot.
-He continued, therefore, to stray from hut to hut, looking into each only to encounter additional disappointments, until he had made the entire circuit of the village.
-Abandoning a species of enquiry that proved so fruitless, he retraced his steps to the council lodge, resolved to seek and question David, in order to put an end to doubts that were becoming painful.
+A knot of warriors soon entered the place again, and reissuing they bore the senseless remains into the adjacent woods.
+After this termination of the scene, Duncan wandered among the lodges, unquestioned and unnoticed, endeavoring to find some trace of her in whose behalf he incurred the risk In the present temper of the tribe, it would have been easy to have fled and rejoined his companions, had such a wish crossed his mind.
+But, in addition to the never-ceasing anxiety on account of Alice, a fresher, though feebler, interest in the fate of Uncas assisted to chain him to the spot.
+He continued, therefore, to stray from hut to hut, looking into each only to encounter additional disappointment, until he had made the entire circuit of the village.
+Abandoning a species of inquiry that proved so fruitless, he retraced his steps to the council lodge, resolved to seek and question David, in order to put an end to his doubts.

-On reaching the building, which had proved alike the seat of judgment and the -place of execution, the young man found that the excitement had already subsided. -The warriors had re-assembled, and were -now calmly smoking, while they conversed gravely on the chief incidents of their recent expedition to the head of the Horisan.
+On reaching the building which had proved alike the seat of judgment and the place of execution, the young man found that the excitement had already subsided.
+The warriors had re-assembled, and were now calmly smoking, while they conversed gravely on the chief incidents of their recent expedition to the head of the Horican.
 Though the return of Duncan was likely to remind them of his character, and the suspicious circumstances of his visit, it produced no visible sensation.
-So far, the terrible scene that had just occurred, proved favourable to his views, and he required no other prompter than his own feelings to convince him of the expediency of profiting by so unexpected an advantage.
+So far, the terrible scene that had just occurred proved favorable to his views, and he required no other prompter than his own feelings to convince him of the expediency of profiting by so unexpected an advantage.

-Without seeming to hesitate, he walked into the lodge, and took his seat with a gravity that accorded admirably with the deportment of his hosts.
-A hasty but searching glance, sufficed to tell him, that though Uncas still remained where he had left him, David had not re-appeared.
-No other restraint was imposed on the former than the watchful looks of a young Huron, who had placed himself at hand; though an armed warrior leaned against the post that formed one side of the narrow doorway.
-In every other respect, the captive seemed at liberty; still, he was excluded from all participation in the discourse, and possessed much more of the air of some finely moulded statue, than of a man having life and volition.
+Without seeming to hesitate, he walked into the lodge,

+and took his seat with a gravity that accorded admirably with the deportment of his hosts.
+A hasty but searching glance sufficed to tell him that, though Uncas still remained where he had left him, David had not reappeared.
+No other restraint was imposed on the former than the watchful looks of a young Huron, who had placed himself at hand; though an armed warrior leaned against the post that formed one side of the narrow door-way.
+In every other respect, the captive seemed at liberty; still he was excluded from all participation in the discourse, and possessed much more of the air of some finely moulded statue than a man having life and volition.

-Heyward had, too recently, witnessed a frightful instance of the prompt punishments of the people, into whose hands he had fallen, to hazard an exposure by any officious boldness.
+Heyward had too recently witnessed a frightful instance of the prompt punishments of the people into whose hands he had fallen, to hazard an exposure by any officious boldness.
 He would greatly have preferred silence and meditation to speech, when a discovery of his real condition might prove so instantly fatal.
 Unfortunately for this prudent resolution, his entertainers appeared otherwise disposed.
-He had not long occupied the seat he had wisely taken, a little in the shade, when another of the elder warriors, who spoke the French language, addressed him-
+He had not long occupied the seat wisely taken a little in the shade, when another of the elder warriors, who spoke the French language, addressed him:-

-"My Canada father does not forget his children!" said the chief; "I thank him.
+"My Canada father does not forget his children," said the chief; "I thank him.
 An evil spirit lives in the wife of one of my young men.
 Can the cunning stranger frighten him away?"